The Secret To A Perfect Cabin Foundation

 Here you can see the excavator clearing the top layer of organic matter.
 We’ve already cut away most of the brush by hand around this 60ft X 40ft area.

-Here is the cleared area for where the cabin will be built.
+Below is the cleared area where we’ll cabin will be built.

 Yesterday the materials that we purchased (from Home Depot) were dropped off.
 While we brought a lot of the material down using our ATV, and a small but handy folding trailer, thankfully the excavator operator operator who was roughing in our access road was able to sling down the 3 concrete footings, 36 bags of crusher dust (2,376lbs in total) as well as the majority of the wood.